 At the time of his death in 2013, Malcolm Kennedy was attempting to find out from the Metropolitan Police what Jenner had passed onto his handlers in relation to his defence campaign when he was in prison trying to overturn his conviction.
 His lawyers are still seeking answers into the police surveillance of him and his supporters following his release from prison.

 David Ewin shooting

 On 28 February 1995, unarmed robbery suspect David Ewin was shot in Barnes, south-west London by PC Patrick Hodgson, one of the police blocking the suspect's car.
 Ewin died of his wounds seventeen days later and his partner Sarah turned to the CRC for support.
-Mark Jenner was among those attending events and accompanying her to the Old Bailey when Hodgson was on trial - the first British police officer charged with murder (after in 1986, Sgt Alwyn Sawyer was charged with the murder of Henry Foley; he was acquitted, but convicted of manslaughter)..
+Mark Jenner was among those attending events and accompanying her to the Old Bailey when Hodgson was on trial - one of the first British police officer charged with murder (after in 1986, Sgt Alwyn Sawyer was charged with the murder of Henry Foley; he was acquitted, but convicted of manslaughter)..

 The first day, 10 December 1995, the trial was halted after a man and a woman stood up in the public gallery and shouted out that Hodgson and Ewin had known each other.
 They were not stopped by police, but other Sarah-supporters from the Colin Roach Centre were stopped and questioned.
 The next day the judge declared the incident a calculated attempt to disrupt the trial, in contempt of the court, and declared a mistrial.